Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Derivation of the model

 \subsection{Balance of linear momentum}

-We write the balance of linear momentum \cite{Eck-2017-Modelling}, which describes the evolution of the velocity $\vecu$ due to internal stresses.
-Indeed, we neglect the effect of any external forces, including gravity.
+We write the balance of linear momentum \cite{Eck-2017-Modelling}, which describes the evolution of the velocity $\vecu$ due to internal stresses and external forces.
 Following continuum mechanics, the Cauchy stress tensor gives the stresses acting inside the mixture due to viscous and non-viscous effects.
 An additional stress must be taken into account to represent the effect of concentration gradients \cite{Ericksen-1990-Liquid}.
-Altogether, we assume that the stress tensor is a function of the total density $\rho$, the order parameter $c$ (i.e. the mass fraction of population $1$), its gradient $\nabla c$, and the total velocity of the mixture $\vecu$ i.e.
+Altogether, we assume that the stress tensor is a function of the total density $\rho$, the order parameter $c$ (i.e. the mass fraction of fluid $1$), its gradient $\nabla c$, and the total velocity of the mixture $\vecu$, \ie

 The friction around the pores of the medium is modeled by a drag term in the balance equation \cite{narsilio_upscaling_2009} with a permeability coefficient $\kappa(\rho,c) = \kappa_1(\rho,c) + \kappa_2(\rho,c)$ (the sum of the two friction coefficients for each component of the mixture).
 The permeability coefficient relates the properties of the fluid and the porous medium.